josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 - <details>
   <summary>AsBinaryContext()</summary>

-   Creates a new instance of IFixedContext&lt;Byte&gt; from the current instance.
+  Creates a new instance of `IFixedContext<Byte>` from the current instance.
   </details>
 - <details>
   <summary>AsObjectContext()</summary>

-   Creates a new instance of IFixedContext&lt;Object&gt; from the current instance.
+  Creates a new instance of `IFixedContext<Object>` from the current instance.
   </details>

 #### Disposable interface